The smell of Christ ∙

 Our sense of smell is physically rooted in the olfactory bulb of the brain.
 It is sometimes referred to as the “emotional brain.”
 The sense of smell is closely connected with memory, probably more so than any of our other senses.
 A smell can bring on a flood of memories.
 When a new scent is first encountered the brain often forges a link between the smell and memory.
 When the same smell is encountered again, the link is already there.
 The smell may almost instantly elicit a memory of an event, a person, a thing, a mood, or a moment in time.

 For example, suppose your mother made her own spaghetti sauce which had a very distinctive fragrance.
 Decades later, when you smell that aroma, it may conjure up a visible image of your mom cooking her spaghetti sauce.
-You may literally see her in your mind’s eye standing before the stove smiling.
+At times in your mind’s eye, you may see her standing before the stove smiling.
 You may hear her voice.
 Along with the image comes a flood enduring warm, loving feelings and emotions.

 Of course, the images that we connect to aromas with are highly subjective.
 Some aromas can be lovely and delightful to one person yet distasteful and horrid to another.
 Suppose the first time he ever smelled a particular lily, it was a beautiful Spring day.
 The memory of that aroma would be pleasant and uplifting.
 But if the first time you ever smelled that type of lily was at a funeral, your reaction would be entirely different.